-Parousia played at the legendary Roxy Theatre on the Sunset Strip in West Hollywood, California on June 4, 1989.
-The club, located at 9009 Sunset Blvd., Los Angeles CA, experienced the artistic visual and musical performance of the newer, more mature West Coast version of Parousia.
+Here are four videos featuring Parousia at the legendary Roxy Theatre, West Hollywood, California, June 4, 1989.
+Giving the Sunset-Strip audience a visually artistic musical performance from a newer, more mature West Coast version of the rock band Parousia.

-This was one of the more thrilling moments in Parousia’s career.
-Here we were at the world famous Sunset Strip in Hollywood, performing at the Roxy Theater, a long way from the Plant 6 in Kenmore NY.
+This was one of the more thrilling moments in the band’s career.
+Hanging out in Hollywood at the world famous Sunset Strip, performing at the Roxy Theater, a long way from the Plant-6 in Kenmore NY.

-The band was tight and spot on this evening.
-We knew what it meant to have an opportunity to perform here and we were well prepared for it.
-Both Robert and Patrick were in excellent form this night.
-They were all over that giant stage.
+The band understood what it meant to have an opportunity to perform at the Roxy and took great care in preparing for the show.
+Both Robert and Patrick were in excellent form and making good use of that giant stage with plenty of room to strut.
 This was the type of venue Parousia was conceived to play at.
-Great house lights and sound were all supplied by the venue and it came with professional engineers and road crew.
+Killer house lights and sound were supplied by the venue, (professional engineers and road crew included!)

-The crowd at the Roxy was a mixed bag of socialites and locals from all over Los Angeles and had quite a few visitors from overseas, mostly the U.K. We had a great crowd this night and on the dance floor below we featured the Dancers “Untamed” performing their moves to our songs.
-At that time, the dancers consisted of Susan and Claudine and one other girl whose name escapes me… The Dancers were the perfect addition for such an audacious stage.
+The crowd at the Roxy was a mixed bag of socialites and concert-goers from in and around Hollywood and greater Los Angeles with some International visitors, mostly from the U.K. It was a good-sized crowd on this night and on the dance floor were the Dancers “Untamed” performing their moves admist the audience.
+The dancers, Susan and Claudine and one other whose name escapes me… >sorry<

 *** Gerry North Cannizzaro ***